-First of all, my students are given time to prepare for the task before the lesson.
-However, they are encouraged to make notes as opposed to writing out their story word-for-word.
+First of all, I give my students time to prepare for the task before the lesson.
+I encourage them to make notes rather than write out their story word-for-word.

-The preparation time given to students cuts out the need for introducing pre-task activities and going through the target language that students should include in their stories.
+Giving students time to prepare at home cuts out the need for introducing pre-task activities and going through the target language that students should include in their stories.

-I’m a fast typer so I’ve been able to write down my students’ stories almost word for word.
-Most importantly, I’m able to note down major errors and key areas for improvement.
+I’m a fast typer, so I’ve been able to write down my students’ stories as they speak almost word for word.
+Most importantly, I’m able to note down major errors and areas for improvement.

-I plan to start recording these stories as it will give both my students and me plenty of material to analyse and improve upon.
+I plan to start voice recording these stories in order to give my students plenty of material to analyse and improve upon.

 HOW DID MY STUDENTS HANDLE THIS TASK?

 So far, four of my students have attempted this task.
 Two of them clearly wanted to stick to the rules and used all of the pictures and phrases to create a deeply imaginative story.
 Their control of the language was very good, though not spectacular.

-One student confessed to not having any imagination skills, so she used the situation to tell a true story about a train journey that she’d had a week before we did the task.
-I notice that she didn’t use any of the phrases, which was a little frustrating for me.
+One student confessed to not having any imagination skills.
+Therefore, she used the situation to tell a true story about a train journey that she’d had a week before we did the task.
+I notice that she didn’t use any of the phrases I provided, which was a little frustrating for me.

 Finally, one of my Russian students dealt admirably with the task.
 He used some of the pictures and the majority of the phrases to tell a true story about an eventful bus journey he once had in Cambridge.

 It’s difficult to get into my students’ heads and force them to do something in a way that I believe is conducive to efficient learning, the development of fluency and the retention of chunks, such as phrasal verbs.